-Monticello welcomes nearly half a million guests each year.
+Monticello welcomes hundreds of thousands of guests each year.
 We want your visit to be enjoyable and safe.
 To ensure the best experience for every guest, we ask that you review and observe the following guidelines and regulations:

 What You Can Do at Monticello

-- Tour the Monticello House at the time reserved on your ticket.
+- Tour the Monticello main house at the time reserved on your ticket.
 Staff are available to help get you started.

 - Explore the gardens and grounds, including Mulberry Row, the main street of the 5,000-acre Monticello plantation.

-- Enjoy a ride up on one our shuttle buses or hike the walking trail from the Visitor Center to the House and/or back down to the Visitor Center.
+- Enjoy a ride up on one our shuttle buses or hike the walking trail from the Visitor Center to the main house and/or back down to the Visitor Center.

 What You Cannot Do at Monticello